-Define the differences between objective and subjective data and the difference between signs and symptoms

 Demonstrate how to inspect, clean, test, troubleshoot and maintain respiratory therapy equipment

 Course description

 Prerequisites: RET 1832L with a grade of "C" or better Corequisites: RET 2234C and RET 2874L In this course the student will learn the assessment of patients for diagnostic and therapeutic interventions.
 The focus of this course is the differential diagnosis procedures for cardiopulmonary patients.
 The development of appropriate communication skills with physicians, patients, and other health care providers is emphasized through the preparation and delivery of a complete patient case study.